ToneCode/akeyless-workshop-1/Lab02/guide.md

 ### Update the Default Akeyless Profile

-Fill in the API Key values below and run the commands:
+Fill in the API Key values obtained from step 1.1 below and run the commands:

 ```bash
 export AKEYLESS_ACCESS_ID=